2018: Buckeye Firearms Association's Long List of Activities and Accomplishments

 Looking back at 2018, here's what Buckeye Firearms Association did for Ohio's 4 million gun owners ...

 - BFA remained an award-winning gun rights leader in Ohio and at the national level, with 2 members of our Board also serving on the NRA Board of Directors.

 - BFA's Foundation, in partnership with Ohioans for Concealed Carry, launched lawsuits against the cities of Columbus and Cincinnati after they passed unconstitutional laws attempting to regulate bumpstocks and similar firearm parts.
 We won the Columbus suit (which is now being appealed), and the Cincinnati case continues.
 Ohio law clearly removes the ability of cities to pass their own gun laws and we must protect this bulwark against infringements.

-- BFA's Foundation began legal action against a Bloomberg-funded suit to stop Madison County schools from arming teachers after the school board approved FASTER Saves Lives training and authorized staff to carry.
+- BFA's Foundation began legal action against a Bloomberg-funded suit to stop Madison Local Schools from arming teachers after the school board approved FASTER Saves Lives training and authorized staff to carry.

 - BFA successfully worked with citizens and city council members to remove no-gun signs in a University Heights park and revise unconstitutional laws related to emergency powers in Westerville.